gmcgarragh/bindx2/readme_source.txt

 CONTACT
 -------
-For questions, comments, or bug reports contact Greg McGarragh at mcgarragh@atm.ox.ac.uk.
+For questions, comments, or bug reports contact Greg McGarragh at greg.mcgarragh@colostate.edu.

 Bug reports are greatly appreciated!
 If you would like to report a bug please include the interface defintion file that reproduces the bug.